-I know that this is the age of entrepreneurship, that this is “à la mode” and hell it is much easier to do with all the SaaS tools that are offered.
-For every service I enquire about, I find at least a dozen services and I am sure there are lots of other categories that I don’t even know because I don’t need such services (there goes my idea of building a platform for IT oriented SMEs to manage their project costs).
+I know that this is the age of entrepreneurship, that it’s “à la mode.”
+And hell, it is much easier to do with all the SaaS offered nowadays.
+For every service I enquire about, I find at least a dozen services.
+I am sure there are lots of other categories that I don’t even know because I don’t need such services (there goes my idea of building a platform for IT oriented SMEs to manage their project costs).

-So why people become entrepreneurs?
-Most of them for getting rich quickly I guess, with all the startups getting funded and others that fail going unreported, it is an easy thing to dream of.
-It has become much more socially acceptable as well since all governments all around the world are promoting entrepreneurship.
-It is clear that nobody will be able to employ all the young coming out of colleges so “go ahead and start your own business, just don’t show up on our unemployed numbers”, right?
+So why do people become entrepreneurs?
+For most, it’s getting rich quickly.
+With all the startups getting funded and others that fail but go unreported, it is an easy thing to hope for.
+It has become much more socially acceptable as well since governments all around the world are promoting entrepreneurship.
+It is clear that nobody will be able to employ all recent graduates, so “go ahead and start your own business, just don’t show up on our unemployed numbers,” right?

-Anyway, I don’t really know why other people do it, but I know mine; so better talk about something I know about rather than guessing away.
+Anyway, I don’t really know why other people do it.
+But I know my reason.
+Better to talk about something I know rather than guessing about other things.

-The second would be freedom I guess.
+The second would be freedom.
 I am not deluded; I saw all the cartoons and read all the articles explaining how entrepreneurs are not free, and how they work longer hours than normal employees and trade their bosses for customers, suppliers and other partners but I think it’s worthwhile, in my case anyhow.
 Why?

-First, working longer hours: The thing is, I just can’t work half-heartedly and I am not scared to work my ass off.
-So as a result, even when I am just an employee, I work my ass off anyway: So question is, why not give all that effort for something I am building?
-Secondly, trading bosses for customers: I truly get the point but I am not convinced.
-When you are an employee, well, you are an employee… As an employee, I always made it clear if I thought something did not make sense (could be business-wise or simply ethically); sometimes I managed to convince sometimes not.
+Trading bosses for customers.
+I get the point, but I am not convinced.
+When you are an employee, well, you are an employee… As an employee, I always made it clear if I thought something did not make sense (could be business-wise or simply ethically).
+Sometimes I managed to convince, sometimes not.
 I am pretty open to debate and to change my mind: if my approach is not correct, it’s just a new perspective to be had in my next decision making.
-But I saw that most of the cases I couldn’t convince were the result of my bosses being dumb, incompetent, dishonest, unethical, or fearsome (of their own bosses).
+But I saw that in most cases I couldn’t convince were the result of my bosses being dumb, incompetent, dishonest, unethical, or fearsome (of their own bosses).
 And even if your boss is responsible for his dumb decisions, most of the time it also takes a toll on your reputation as well.
 So I guess I just don’t want my name associated with decisions that I don’t endorse.